oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

 oracle-database/21/sqlrf/Data-Types.html#GUID-A3C0D836-BADB-44E5-A5D4-265
 BA5968483>`__ and `PL/SQL Types <https://docs.oracle.com/en/database/oracle
 /oracle-database/21/lnpls/plsql-data-types.html#GUID-391C58FD-16AF-486C-AF28-
 173E309CDBA5>`__.
-The python-oracle constant shown is the common one.
+The python-oracledb constant shown is the common one.
 In some python-oracledb APIs you may use other types, for example when binding numeric values.